robinthibaut/deep-cca/README.md

 # DCCA: Deep Canonical Correlation Analysis

 This is an implementation of Deep Canonical Correlation Analysis (DCCA or Deep CCA) in Python.
-It needs Theano and Keras libraries to be installed.

 DCCA is a non-linear version of CCA which uses neural networks as the mapping functions instead of linear transformers.
 DCCA is originally proposed in the following paper: